Annual Physical Examination

 Female Physical Exam A woman’s annual exam might include:

 - Breast exam.
 Feeling for abnormal lumps may detect breast cancer or benign breast conditions.
-The care provider will also check the lymph nodes in the underarm area and look for visual abnormalities of the breasts.
+The doctor will also check the lymph nodes in the underarm area and look for visual abnormalities of the breasts.

 - Complete blood count Screening test for diabetes and lipid panel